paymill/paymill-gambio/README.md

 # Installation

-Download the following zip file and upload the extracted files in the root directory of your Gambio shop.
+Download the following zip file and upload the content of extracted folder in the root directory of your Gambio shop.

 https://github.com/paymill/paymill-gambio/archive/master.zip